Comment s'appelle un éleveur de vers à soie

 • Knowledge of diseases that can affect silkworms

 In short, the magnanier is both an expert in sericulture and insect breeding.
-It combines scientific and technical skills to carry out silkworm breeding.
+It combines scientific and technical skills to successfully raise silkworms.

 At The Oversized Hoodie®, we are convinced that silk produced ethically and sustainably thanks to the passionate work of silk workers represents the future of luxury textiles.
 Supporting this artisanal sector has a positive impact on the entire production chain.